junxit/us-congress-bills-110/metadata.md

 - 2007-06-06 — Placed on the House Calendar, Calendar No. 69.
 - 2007-06-06 — The House Committee on House Administration reported an original measure, H. Rept.
 110-176, by Mr. Brady (PA).
 - 2007-06-06 — The House Committee on House Administration reported an original measure, H. Rept.
 110-176, by Mr. Brady (PA).
+- 2007-06-12 — Considered by unanimous consent. (consideration: CR H6246)
+- 2007-06-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-06-12 — Mr. Brady (PA) asked unanimous consent move to discharge the Committee of the Whole House on the State of the Union.
+- 2007-06-12 — On agreeing to the resolution Agreed to without objection. (text: CR H6246)
+- 2007-06-12 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H6246)